PART 1

 33 Prince Arthur Ave.

 Global politics hit home in a distinct way for Torontonians.
 As our city’s immigrant communities have continued to grow, with over 50% of our population born outside of Canada, geopolitics and municipal politics have become deeply interwoven in Toronto's social fabric.
 In partnership with The Samara Centre for Democracy, our event will look at how diasporic politics shape our local democracy, and explore hopes, solutions and concrete steps for managing this complexity.
 Featuring panelists Jaskaran Sandhu (State Strategy, Baaz News), Cheuk Kwan (Toronto Association for Democracy in China) and Ryan Singh (Indo-Caribbean Association).
-RSVP now for our in-person event.
+RSVPs now for our in-person event.

 Events are an essential part of our Action Journey.
 We want to empower Torontonians to take action on the issues they learn about in The Green Line — so what better way to do that than by bringing people together?
 From community members to industry leaders, anyone in Toronto who’s invested in discussing and solving the problems explored in our features is invited to attend.
 All ages are welcome unless otherwise indicated.
 Our only guidelines?
 Be present.
 Listen.
 Be kind and courteous.
 Respect everyone’s privacy.
 Hate speech and bullying are absolutely not tolerated.
 At the end of the day, if you had fun and feel inspired after our events, then The Green Line team will have accomplished what we set out to do.
 Any questions?
 Contact Us.